-“I’m an author who happens to have musical abilities,” says seventeen-year-old Julianna Joy.
-“I am constantly writing.
+“I’m an author who happens to have musical abilities,” says nineteen-year-old singer/songwriter Julianna Joy.
+“I write all the time – on the back of a napkin, in Notes on my phone, in my journal.
 I never stop thinking about stories I can turn into music.”

-“I focus on choosing words and creating scenes that will allow the listener to get inside my songs and recognize moments in their own lives,” says Julianna.
+“I focus on choosing words and creating scenes that will allow the listener to get inside my songs and recognize moments in their own lives,” says Julianna about Cherries.

-While pursuing music is Joy’s first passion, she is also extremely passionate about supporting individuals and communities that are more traditionally under-represented.
-She aspires to have a platform where she can support AIDs research and the LGBTQ+ community.
+While pursuing music is Julianna’s first passion, she is also extremely passionate about supporting individuals and communities that are traditionally under-represented.
+She aspires to have a platform where she can support mental health awareness, AIDs research and the LGBTQ+ community.

-You can currently follow Julianna Joy on all platforms at @juliannajoy69 or catch one of her live performances around the Chicago area.
+You can currently follow Julianna Joy on all platforms at @juliannajoy69 or visit www.juliannajoy.com.